baites/baites.github.io/_posts/2029-02-01-note-pitch.md

 I have little or no expertise about the details discussed in here, therefore a diclaimer inspire by MIT license wording:

-{% include statement/disclaimer content="
+{% include statement/disclaimer %}
 THE \"KNOWLEDGE\" IS PROVIDED \"AS IS\", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE \"KNOWLEDGE\" OR THE USE OR OTHER DEALINGS OF THE \"KNOWLEDGE\"." %}
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE \"KNOWLEDGE\" OR THE USE OR OTHER DEALINGS OF THE \"KNOWLEDGE\".
+{% include statement/end %}

 Therefore expect conceptual errors and constant updates the whole blog series.